swaptacular/swpt_accounts/protocol.rst

 Emitted when a request to prepare a transfer has been rejected.

 coordinator_type : string
    Indicates the subsystem which requested the transfer.
-Between 1 and 30 symbols, ASCII only.
+MUST be between 1 and 30 symbols, ASCII only.

 coordinator_id : int64
    Along with ``coordinator_type``, uniquely identifies who requested